oweise/k8s-hello/README.md

 - KubectlRoleName: The AWS IAM role that by which kubectl works with the cluster (Default: k8s-hello-codebuild-role)

 In the "cloudformation" directory you find a file **parameters-template.json", providing the structure of a parameters file that can be used as input.
-Copy it over to "parameters.json" and fill it with your individual parameter values.
-The .gitignore file in this directory will keep it from being checked in.
+Copy it over to a location OUTSIDE this repo to keep it from getting checked in.
+Fill it with your individual parameter values.

 ### Create a cloud formation stack

 We do this via AWS CLI.
 On command line move to the "cloudformation" subdir in this repository, then execute:

 ```
-aws cloudformation create-stack --stack-name=k8s-hello --template-body file://code-pipeline.yml
---parameters file://parameters.json --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name=k8s-hello --template-body file://code-pipeline.yml --parameters file://<your-parameters-file-path> --capabilities CAPABILITY_IAM
 ```

 This will return the AWS ARN identifier of this stack.
 Execute this command to wait until the stack creation